cyberzed/OSS_Creates_Heroes/outline.md

 	* Creative thinkers
 	* Innovation is flowing like honey
 	* Not only for profit
-	* Greate for heuristic work
+	* Great for heuristic work
 	* Intrinsic

 ###Why are the two drives important